So you’ve decided — after careful consideration — that your best bet for becoming a guitar aficionado will come with purchasing an acoustic.

 This is a pretty straightforward one, but if you have a need to amplify your acoustic (particularly relevant if you play live gigs) then you should probably ignore all other considerations and prioritize that one.

-An electric-acoustic guitar are acoustic guitars that have built-in microphones or pickups which allow for the instrument’s sound to be plugged into an amp.
+Acoustic-electric guitars are acoustic guitars that have built-in microphones or pickups which allow for the instrument’s sound to be plugged into an amp.
 These typically only affect the volume (though some have equalization or tonal features too) and are perfect for live performances in bigger venues.

 I don’t think I need to go into this anymore.
-If you want to run around on stage with an electric-acoustic guitar, it wouldn’t make much sense to buy a 2000-dollar steel-string that won’t plug into an amp, would it?
+If you want to run around on stage with an acoustic-electric guitar, it wouldn’t make much sense to buy a 2000-dollar steel-string that won’t plug into an amp, would it?

 The manufacturing materials used for electric guitars obviously impact its sound to a degree.
 However, it makes sense that an acoustic guitar’s wood will more drastically impact its resultant tone.
 This is because it actually produces sound inside the body’s ‘box’, unlike an electric guitar.